FnanB/compSys-e2018-pub/tools/README.md

   * [OS X tools](osx.md)
   * [Windows tools](windows.md)

+## Make
+We will throughout the course use the build system Make.
+We strongly recommend that you become familiar with it and it will also be useful in the future.
+There exists many manuals on the internet, but will suggest this one: https://github.com/OnlineTA/tutorial-workbench/blob/master/your-canonical-build-system-make/Tutorial.asciidoc

 ## VirtualBox
 We will create a VirtualBox image with most the tools you will need pre-installed.
 During the course we will further provide you with installations scripts and an updated images for new tools.
 First image will be published later this week.